mape-maker/mape-maker/README.rst

 This is real data from CAISO with negative values that mape_maker treats as zero.
 The presence of many low power values makes it difficult to exactly hit a target MAPE.
+(You will probably need to install some additional packages to make it work.
+Also, as of May 2024, it tested only on Python 3.10)

 Options
 ########################